qmk/qmk_firmware/docs/newbs_flashing.md

     WARNING: This board's bootloader is not specified or is not supported by the ":flash" target at this time.

 In this case, you'll have to fall back on specifying the bootloader.

-There are five main bootloaders that are used.
-Pro Micro and clones use Caterina, Teensys use HalfKay, OLKB's AVR boards use QMK-DFU, other ATmega32U4 boards use DFU, and most ARM boards use ARM DFU.

-You can find more information about the bootloaders in the [Flashing Instructions and Bootloader Information](flashing.md) page.

-If you know what bootloader that you're using you can specify that in your flash command:

-    qmk flash -bl <bootloader>

-Run this command to get a list of valid bootloaders:

-    qmk flash --bootloaders

-### More information

-See the Flashing documentation for more information on esoteric flashing situations.
+See the [Flashing Firmware](flashing.md) Guide for more details.

 ## Test It Out!

 Congrats!
 Your custom firmware has been programmed to your keyboard!

 Give it a try and make sure everything works the way you want it to.
-We've written [Testing and Debugging](newbs_testing_debugging.md) to round out this Newbie Guide, so head over there to learn about validating your firmware and how to troubleshoot your custom functionality.
+We've written [Testing and Debugging](newbs_testing_debugging.md) to round out this guide, so head over there to learn about validating your firmware and how to troubleshoot your custom functionality.